DanithaHk/pavithra-online-booking-store-frontend/README.md

 ### 👨‍💻 Customer
 - Browse and view books
 - Add books to cart
-- Checkout and place orders
+- Checkout and place orders with payHere by Cards
 - Receive order confirmation emails

 ---